 Time For Men To Be Honest

-Mental health campaigner and author Jonathan Lee on caring for the depression problems in his immediate family, while hiding away his own.
-A brave and honest account everyone must read.
+Mental health campaigner and author Jonathan Lee on dealing with the depression problems in his immediate family, while hiding away his own.
+A brave and honest account.

 Jonathan Lee is a writer and mental health awareness campaigner for Mind, Time to Change and Rethink after experiencing clinical depression and anxiety since his early twenties, and acting as the primary carer for his siblings with very severe depression and bi-polar disorder.
 Here he tells his story about dodging his own mental health issues and how he was finally able to confront his issues.

 I remember the exact moment that I made a decision which unbeknown to me was going to bring me perilously close to my own downfall.

 When I was seventeen, my brother Simon, jumped from a multi-storey car park in my home town.
 He was nineteen.
 Due to his enthusiasm about all things cars and girls, his lifestyle meant that outside work he was pretty much nocturnal.
 None of the family knew that he was even depressed.